Quansight-Labs/free-threaded-compatibility/docs/installing-cpython.md

 There are a growing number of options to install a free-threaded interpreter, including the python.org installers, Linux distro installers, and multi-platform package managers, like conda.

-!!! note

-    When using these options, please check your `pip` version after the install succeeds.
-To check the version, run `python3.14t -m pip -V`.

-    You should have a recent `pip` version (`>=24.1`).
-Upgrade it if that isn't the case.
-Older `pip` versions will select incompatible wheels with the `cp313` tag (binary-incompatible) rather than the `cp314t` tag (compatible).

 ??? question "As a packager, what should I name the package and interpreter?"

     Please see [this guidance from the Python Steering Council](https://github.com/python/steering-council/issues/221#issuecomment-1841593283)